 Shortly after having given her little boy into the care of his father and new wife, Ann moved into an apartment below the University of California Hospital.
 Her first love from high school, a man named Vadim, came back into her life, and they married.
 Ann paid Vadim’s way through medical school, after which he discovered richer territory in a Los Angeles heiress, and said to his wife something like this: “If you really love me, you will release me so that I might marry this wealthy lady who can make life much easier for me.”
 Ann divorced him and paid all his accumulated bills, while experiencing mild to moderate depression and no insight whatsoever.
 Ann met her third husband, John Weir Perry, a Jungian psychiatrist, at the hospital and they were married after she became pregnant.
 They lived in Marin County, across the Golden Gate Bridge from the city of San Francisco, and during the following eight years, they had two more children, for a total of three–two girls and a boy–all of them beautiful, highly intelligent, and possessed of fierce integrity, along with a natural empathy and compassion.
 Ann eventually divorced John Perry and she and the children lived across the street from him.
 Ann went back to work as a medical transcriber.

 In the Fall of 1978, Ann met a man, Sasha Shulgin, who was true and loving–a chemistry genius whose life’s work was the invention and exploration of psychedelic drugs.
 They were married on July 4th, 1981, at a surprise ceremony in the middle of a holiday picnic in their back yard.
 The man who officiated their ceremony–a man who loved them both and whom they loved dearly–was an official of the Drug Enforcement Administration.
-Over the following years, Ann and Sasha helped develop MDMA as a psychotherapeutic agent and also went on to discover and explore many other psychedelic compounds.
-They co-authored two books, PiHKAL and TiHKAL, both of which continue to be discovered by new readers.
+Over the following years, Ann and Sasha helped develop MDMA and 2C-B as psychotherapeutic agents and also went on to discover and explore many other psychedelic compounds.
+They co-authored two books, PiHKAL: A Chemical Love Story and TiHKAL: The Continuation, both of which continue to be discovered by new readers.
 Their children and grandchildren filled them with pride, their friends gave them love and loyalty, and they were grateful beyond measure for all of this.
-Since Sasha’s passing in 2014, Ann has continued to provide inspiration and guidance to artists, visionaries, and scientists around the world.
+After Sasha’s passing in 2014, Ann provided inspiration and guidance to artists, visionaries, and scientists around the world.
+Ann passed away peacefully on July 9, 2022, surrounded by loved ones.
+Her inspiration continues.